Last Friday (August 23, 2019), a very close friend of mine passed away.

-On October 7, 2015, they chose to start a $250,000 life insurance policy.
-They had recently moved and thought it would be wise to have a policy to cover their mortgage.
+About a year later, they chose to start a $250,000 life insurance policy.
+They had recently moved and thought it would be wise to have a policy to cover their new mortgage.
 Last Friday, my good friend, Steve, passed away.
 He was only 64 years old.
 His employer allowed him to work at home on Fridays.
-At some point during the day, he laid down to take a nap, and passed away in his sleep.
+At some point during the day, he laid down to take a nap and passed away in his sleep.
 We were all shocked.

-This last Tuesday morning (August 27, 2019), I met with Marcia to review their finances.
+I recently met with Marcia to review their finances.
 They have a balance of $140,000 on their house and $25,000 on a new car they bought a month ago.
-She works as a counselor and would like to continue to work, but, at 64, how much is undetermined.
+She would like to continue to work, but, at 64, how much is undetermined.